Effective model and Magnetic Properties of the Resistive Electron Quadrupling State

 First note that because the time-reversal symmetry ($\groupZ{2}$) is broken, the model has domain-wall excitations.
-These are similar, in a way, to the domain-walls found in a three-component model \cite{Garaud.Babaev:14,Grinenko.Weston.ea:21}.
-They are thus discussed in the Supplementary Material \cite{Supplementary}.
+These are similar, in a way, to the domain walls found in a three-component model \cite{Garaud.Babaev:14,Grinenko.Weston.ea:21}.
+They are thus discussed in the Supplemental Material \cite{Supplementary-arxiv}.
 However the quantization of $\Q(\m)$ suggests that the model has more nontrivial topological excitations with quantized magnetic flux according to $\int B_z=\Phi_0\Q$, where $\Phi_0=-2\pi/e$ is the flux quantum.
 If a model breaks the $\groupZ{2}$ symmetry and has only gradient terms which are second order in derivatives, according to the Hobart-Derrick theorem \cite{Hobart:63,Derrick:64}, skyrmions cannot exist.
-In our case, the presence of the Skyrme term, in the effective model \Eqref{Eq:M:FreeEnergy:2}, allows for non-trivial configurations that evade the Hobart-Derrick theorem.
-Indeed, in two-dimensions, the Skyrme term in the effective model scales as $1/R^2$ (where $R$ is a texture size), and therefore stable skyrmions may exist due to the competition between the Skyrme and potential terms.
+In our case, the presence of the Skyrme term, in the effective model \Eqref{Eq:M:FreeEnergy:2}, allows for nontrivial configurations that evade the Hobart-Derrick theorem.
+Indeed, in two dimensions, the Skyrme term in the effective model scales as $1/R^2$ (where $R$ is a texture size), and therefore stable skyrmions may exist due to the competition between the Skyrme and potential terms.

 We performed numerical simulation by minimizing the energy \Eqref{Eq:M:FreeEnergy:2} from various initial states.
-When the initial guess has a nontrivial topological charge, the minimization procedure leads, after convergence of the algorithm, to stable skyrmion configurations. \Figref{Fig:Skyrmions} shows these skyrmions solutions for increasing values of the topological charge $\Q(\m)$, which is integer with an accuracy around $10^{-4}$.
+When the initial guess has a nontrivial topological charge, the minimization procedure leads, after convergence of the algorithm, to stable skyrmion configurations.
+Figure~\ref{Fig:Skyrmions} shows these skyrmions solutions for increasing values of the topological charge $\Q(\m)$, which is integer with an accuracy around $10^{-4}$.
 As shown on the middle row of \Figref{Fig:Skyrmions}, the skyrmions carry a nonzero magnetic field.
 Moreover, since the topological charge \Eqref{Eq:M:Charge} is quantized, the skyrmions carry integer quanta of magnetic flux.
 The circulating current pattern that induces this magnetic field is illustrated in the bottom row.
-This current, defined according to the Amp\`ere's law for the magnetic field \Eqref{Eq:M:Magnetic:1} corresponds to the charge-carrying counterflow between the different components.
+This current, defined according to Amp\`ere's law for the magnetic field \Eqref{Eq:M:Magnetic:1} corresponds to the charge-carrying counterflow between the different components.